Faculty & Staff Directory

 2008-2012 Program Director of the International Film and Media Studies Program

 Dr. Coffman has co-produced documentaries and short films that have broadcast internationally and exhibited in galleries and museums.
 In 2002 she co-produced "One More Mile: A Dialogue on Nation Building," a documentary covering the complex, post-war political situation in Bosnia.
-Currently, Coffman is co-producing "Veins in the Gulf," a documentary based in southern Louisiana on the disappearance of Cajun culture, the wetlands and the impact of disasters such as Katrina and the BP oil spill.
+Coffman co produced "Veins in the Gulf," a documentary based in southern Louisiana on the disappearance of Cajun culture, the wetlands and the impact of disasters such as Katrina and the BP oil spill.
 She is currently co-directing "Flannery,"an NEH-sponsored documentary on the life and fiction of writer Flannery O'Connor.
 You can read more here.

 Professional & Community Affiliations